Efficient Crystal Structure Prediction Using Universal Neural Network Potential with Diversity Preservation in Genetic Algorithms: Competing interests

 \section{Competing interests}

-T.S, H.I, K.N, K.S, C.S, and S.T are employees of Preferred Networks, Inc. Preferred Computational Chemistry Inc., a joint venture between Preferred Networks Inc. and ENEOS Corporation, offers a software-as-a-service called Matlantis, which incorporates a product based on this research.
+T.S, H.I, K.N, K.S, C.S, and S.T are employees of Preferred Networks, Inc. Matlantis Corp., a joint venture among Preferred Networks Inc., ENEOS Corporation, and Mitsubishi Corporation, offers Matlantis, a software-as-a-service platform that incorporates a product based on this research.